adimarsiano/Dykeathon2025/README.md

 terminal 0: ngrok http 3888
 terminal 1: npm run build && npm run save

+new_contact_2: need to edit in whatsapp template
+All other - in config

 # WhatsApp Business Bot

 A Node.js application that implements a WhatsApp Business Bot for handling customer interactions.